• Target level of study

 After a Bachelor's degree in Economics

-Approximately 90% of students continue their studies after the bachelor's degree (mainly in Master's programs).
-The others take administrative exams or enter business schools through parallel admission.
-Finally, a very small number of students stop their studies at the Bachelor's level.
+Approximately 90% of students continue their studies after completing their bachelor's degree (mainly in master's programs).
+The others take civil service exams or enroll in business schools through parallel admission.
+Finally, a very small number of students stop their studies at the bachelor's degree level.

 Read more